Starcounter-Jack/JSON-Patch/README.md

 - **observe** for changes and **generate** patches when a change is detected
 - **compare** two objects to obtain the difference

-Tested in IE11, Firefox, Chrome, Safari and Node.js
+Tested in Firefox, Chrome, Edge, Safari, IE11, Deno and Node.js

 ## Why you should use JSON-Patch